 Code A6.
 General partner's alternative minimum tax adjustment from trade or business activities.
-An AMT adjustment must be reported on line 15 of Form 6251.
-However, if the AMT adjustment is from a passive activity, it must be taken into account on line 18 with adjustments and preferences from other passive activities instead of being reported on line 15.
+Generally, an AMT adjustment must be reported on line 15 of

+Form 6251.
+However, if the AMT adjustment is from a passive activity, it must be taken into account on line 18 with adjustments and preferences from other passive activities.

 Code B1.
 General partner's taxable income (loss) from rental real estate activities.
-Generally, the income (loss) reported in box 9, Code B1, is a passive activity amount for all general partners.
-However, the income (loss) in box 9 is not from a passive activity if you were a real estate professional (defined on page 3) and you materially participated in the activity.
+Generally, the income or (loss) reported in box 9, Code B1, is a passive activity amount for all general partners.
+However, the income or (loss) in box 9 is not from a passive activity if you were a real estate professional and you materially participated in the activity.